 enema - a liquid or foam inserted into the large bowel through the anus, for diagnosis or treatment.

-enteral nutrition - a way of providing extra or total nutrition.
-A specially designed, easily digestible but highly nutritional liquid food is taken by mouth or passed into the stomach through a nasogastric tube (a fine flexible tube inserted through the nose).
+enteral nutrition - a way to provide extra or total nutrition.
+A specially designed, easily digestible but highly nutritional liquid food is taken by mouth or passed into the stomach through a nasogastric tube (a flexible tube inserted through the nose).

 enteritis - inflammation of the small intestine.

 episcleritis - inflammation of the episclera (white of the eye).